 How to shave your arm?

 To masterpiece any art, you need to learn techniques and practice it for a long time.
 The art of shaving also completes with these two.
-Some tips to shave your arms are:
+Some tips for shaving your arms are:

-- First, you need to trim your hair with an electric shaver.
-Hereafter trimming, you can use a razor to shave it which provides a close and smooth shave.
+- Firstly, you need to trim your hair with an electric shaver.
+Hereafter trimming, you can use a razor to shave it, which provides a close and smooth shave.

 - Hydrated hairs are often softer and easier to cut.
 Never shave your hair without wetting it.
 There is more probability of having wounds while cutting it without hydrating it.

 - Next, after hydrating, you need to exfoliate your skin.
-For exfoliation, you can use a scrub which removes dead skin cells preventing from ingrown hair.
+For exfoliation, you can use a scrub that removes dead skin cells preventing ingrown hair.

 - You need to use a sharp razor.
 Using dull blades causes nicks, cuts and ingrown hair.

 - Don’t forget to rinse your blade after you make each stroke.

 - The area of arms is larger.
 Thus, you need to shave it slowly to minimize the risk factor.
 If possible, you can cut it into sections.
 From the upper arm to elbow -one section – and elbow to lower arm next section.

 - Once you completed shaving, you need to cleanse the shaver.